Atari Jaguar: Reception

 In 2006, IGN editor Craig Harris rated the original Jaguar controller as the worst game controller ever, criticizing the unwarranted recycling of the 1980s "phone keypad" format and the small number of action buttons, which he found particularly unwise given that Atari was actively trying to court fighting game fans to the system.
 In an overview of the Jaguar's launch, Andrew McNamara of Game Informer said that the controller "is better than we suspected, but is still behind the times", arguing that by this time a controller with at least six action buttons was essential, if not as a pack-in, then at least as a peripheral available at launch.
 Ed Semrad of Electronic Gaming Monthly commented that many Jaguar games gratuitously used all of the controller's phone keypad buttons, making the controls much more difficult than they needed to be.
 GamePros The Watch Dog remarked: "The controller usually doesn't use the keypad, and for games that use the keypad extensively (Alien vs. Predator, Doom), a keypad overlay is used to minimize confusion.
 But yes, it is a lot of buttons for nuttin'."
 Atari added more action buttons for its Pro Controller, to improve performance in fighting games in particular.

 Legacy

-Telegames continued to publish games for the Jaguar after it was discontinued, and for a time was the only company to do so.
-On May 14, 1999, Hasbro Interactive announced that it had released all patents to the Jaguar, declaring it an open platform, and enabling extensive homebrew development.
-Following the announcement, Songbird Productions joined Telegames in releasing unfinished Jaguar games alongside new games to satisfy the cult following.
-Hasbro Interactive, along with all the Atari properties, was sold to Infogrames on January 29, 2001.